Cat & Dog Vaccinations in Dunedin

 Vaccinations are an essential form of disease protection for dogs, cats, and ferrets.
-At Paws and Claws in Dunedin, we always aim to create a vaccine package that aligns with your pet’s unique lifestyle.
+At Paws and Claws in Dunedin, we always aim to create a cat or dog vaccination package that aligns with your pet’s unique lifestyle.
 Like people, our animal companions have very different health needs and may react differently to the treatments they receive.
 Our team takes all of these differences into account to ensure the best possible care for your pet.

 Increase your pet’s health and safety with the right vaccines.
 Schedule an appointment with us today!

 One vaccine that is universally important for pets is the rabies vaccine.
 Rabies is carried by foxes, raccoons, coyotes, and occasionally even bats.
 It has a high mortality rate, attacking the central nervous system and causing symptoms such as seizures, paralysis, fever, aggression, and an inability to swallow.